blackstork-io/fabric/README.md

 - `install` — installs all required plugins.
 - `data` — executes the data block and prints out prettified JSON to standard output.
-- `render` — renders the specified target (a document template) and prints out the result to standard output or to a file.
+- `render` — renders the specified target (a document template) and prints out the result to standard output or a file.

 To get more details, run `fabric --help`: